metal3-io/baremetal-operator/docs/dev-setup.md

 operator-sdk up local --operator-flags "-test-mode"
 ```

+## Running a local instance of Ironic

+There is a script available that will run a set of containers locally using
+`podman` to stand up Ironic for development and testing.

+See `tools/run_local_ironic.sh`.

+Note that this script may need customizations to some of the `podman run`
+commands, to include environment variables that configure the containers for
+your environment.

 ## Using libvirt VMs with Ironic

 In order to use VMs as hosts, they need to be connected to [vbmc](https://docs.openstack.org/tripleo-docs/latest/install/environments/virtualbmc.html) and